KrispyFbacon/Inception/DEV_DOC.md

 ### 1.5 Changing the Data Location

-`DATA_PATH` determines the base directory on the host where persistent project data is stored.
+`DATA_PATH` determines the base directory on the host where persistent project data is stored:

-For example:

 ```env
 DATA_PATH=/home/<your_login>/data